 I show this to illustrate that while you might expect weight loss to look a little more linear (see the red line), in reality, just as in all areas of life, there will inevitably be some bumps along the road.
-This chart actually kind of reminds me of the meme below about success:

 What’s most important is the overall trend over time.

 Fluctuations in body weight are common.
 There are two things that need to be understood here.